 I Have Been Admitted

-To officially accept your offer of admission and reserve your place for fall 2019, you must complete the eight Steps to Enroll.
+Accept your offer of admission and reserve your place for fall 2020 by completing the Steps to Enroll.

 All admitted international students planning to attend San Diego State University on an F-1 student visa must submit financial documents issued within the past six months to provide evidence of funding for a minimum of one academic year.
 Students planning to attend SDSU with other visa categories (i.e. H4 or H1B), permanent residency, or U.S. citizenship are not required to submit financial documentation.